Cloudstrucc/Public/docs/Teams/latest/package/DECISION-TREE-VISUAL-GUIDE.md

 ║                                                                                ║
 ║  BEST PRACTICE:                                                                ║
 ║  → Put sensitive info in a Protected B - Official Sensitive - NATO document    ║
-║  → Share via email or SharePoint                                               ║
+║  → Share via email                                               ║
 ║  → Chat is for quick communications, not PII                                   ║ ║                                                                                ║
 ╚════════════════════════════════════════════════════════════════════════════════╝